patrickltobing/cyclevae-vc-neuralvoco/egs/cyclevae_melsp_wavernn/README.md

 `stage=89` for multiband WaveRNN decoding with natural features and de-emphasis, respectively

 `stage=ab` for multiband WaveRNN decoding with converted features and de-emphasis, respectively

-`stage=ft` for multiband WaveRNN fine-tuning with reconstructed/cyclic-reconstructed mel-spectrogram

-`stage=cd` for fine-tuned multiband WaveRNN decoding with converted features and de-emphasis, respectively

 ## Some variable descriptions on `conf/config.yml`